microsoft/fluentui/packages/react-divider/Spec.md

 ## Migration

-The divider control is a direct replacement of the current Separator control, all current properties will remain intact, however the tag name will need to be updated from `<Separator/>` to `<Divider/>`
+The divider control is a direct of the current Separator control.
+Notable changes are listed below:

 Migration from V0 will require removing the content property and nesting that content as a child of the node ex.